 Every element within Stackscale’s infrastructure is redundant to provide a fault-tolerant service.
 Common redundant elements include dual n+1 protected power feeds, cooling, routers and aggregation switches, but Stackscale goes beyond by placing dual access switches to all computing nodes (2x10G to each node) and fault-tolerant network storage, and dealing with faulty computing nodes by automatically replacing them, leveraging on the centralized storage.
 Geographically dispersed replication can also be ordered to build Disaster Recovery plans that assume the worst contingencies.

 Stackscale’s platform has been designed with security in mind.
 Private computing nodes, private and isolated networks and private and isolated storage volumes are among the measures in place to reach a security level that a traditional dedicated platform would normally have.
 Data protection is another important topic and we go beyond the commonly used RAID or mirroring techniques; snapshot-based backups and hourly replication to independent storage systems are always present at Stackscale.

-At Stackscale we host mission-critical applications, and we strongly believe that our customers should know all the relevant details of our infrastructure, as opposed to deliver services in the Cloud that are just supposed to work.
-As a consequence, our customers know which hardware their applications are running on, datacenters where their environments are physically located, network equipment and topology and any other relevant information.
+At Stackscale we host mission-critical applications.
+We strongly believe that our customers should know all the relevant details of our infrastructure.
+As opposed to deliver services in the Cloud that are just supposed to work.
+As a consequence, our customers know which hardware their applications are running on.
+They know the datacenters where their environments are physically located.
+And which network equipment and topology they are using and any other relevant information.